Musica Kirklees Frequently Asked Questions

 If the teacher has not been available to deliver the guaranteed minimum of 30 lessons (or proportion of depending on how many terms the student has been charged for), a credit will be placed on your account in the Summer holidays.
 This will then appear on your Autumn Term’s invoice.

 If lessons take place in school and your teacher is ill, the Musica Kirklees office will contact each school on that morning concerned to ask them to pass a message onto the students to inform them the teacher is ill.
-If lessons take place at a central class, every effort will be made to contact the parent/carer/adult pupil by text or by calling your home or mobile telephone.
+A text message will also be sent to parents/carers if a mobile telephone number has been provided.
+If lessons take place at a central class, every effort will be made to contact the parent/carer/adult pupil by text message or by calling your home or mobile telephone.
 Please note this will not be counted as part of your guaranteed minimum of 30 lessons.

 If a teacher is absent from work long term, Musica Kirklees will try to arrange for a cover teacher.
-If this is the case, details of this will be sent to you in writing.
+If this is the case, details will be sent to you in writing.

-If you wish to make a complaint, this must be made in writing by post to the Musica Kirklees address or by emailing email@example.com.
-This will then be looked into by a member of the management team.
+If you wish to make a complaint, this must be made in writing by post to the Musica Kirklees address or by emailing [email protected].
+This will then be investigated by the Quality Assurance Manager.

 It is not essential to have an instrument, equipment or any music books for your first lesson.
-New pupils will be issued with a Practice Diary and the teacher will be able to answer any questions they may have.
-Books and an instrument will be needed for the next lesson, and the teacher will advise you of what to purchase via the Practice Diary.
+New pupils will be issued with a Music Diary and the teacher will be able to answer any questions they may have.
+Books and an instrument will be needed for the next lesson, and the teacher will advise you of what to purchase via the Music Diary.

 Most instruments are suitable for all ages.
 If you/your child started lessons and the instrument they had chosen to learn was unsuitable, the teacher would advise you of an appropriate alternative.